 - Great Speed & Performance

-- Lower than average prices
+- Lower than average prices, huge discounts for the initial term

 - High Uptime